DataGerry/DataGerry/docs/source/getting_started/updates.rst

     - The update duration typically takes a few seconds to a few minutes depending on your system and data volume
     - Always back up your database and configuration files before starting an update
     - Review the changelog or release notes for any version-specific instructions
+    - The installation commands must be executed by a user with sudo rights.
+Ensure you have administrative privileges to properly perform the installation.
 |

 By following this process, your on-premise deployment remains secure, current, and compatible with the latest features.